SCCH-KVS/IFTracking/README.md

-# A Framework for Tracking Intermediate Filaments (IFs)
+# Intermediate Filament Tracking (IFTracking)

-The software allows to compute the motion of filamentous structures based on 2D confocal fluorescence microscopy data.
-The software is written in Python and C++ and requires Docker.
-A few examples are shown below:
+This software allows you to compute the motion of filamentous structures based on 2D confocal fluorescence microscopy data.
+It is written in Python, some modules are in C++.

 <p float="center" align="center">
   <img src="./docs/example4.gif" width="300" height="300" />